-It’s not particularly interesting or powerful - it’s not even one of the best power ups in the series - but it’s a classic.
+It’s not particularly interesting or powerful - it’s not even one of the best power-ups in the series - but it’s a classic.

-The Cherry here represents the full suite of fruit that appear in Pac-Man and Ms. Pac-Man.
+The Cherry here represents the full suite of fruit that appears in Pac-Man and Ms. Pac-Man.
 The Cherry, of course, stands out as the most iconic because it appears first and the sprite is really good.
 There is no better feeling in gaming than getting the Cherry - your first step towards maybe actually getting a high score this time and not just getting destroyed by Pinky again.

 Pinky is the worst.